Ninja Warrior - Watch This!

 Stage 2 - Battle Upstream

 Stage 2 is a much shorter and faster-paced course.
 Usually, it has only 2/3 the amount of challenges of Stage 1.
 Make no mistake, though, it is already more intense.
-While it doesn't have the elimination percentage that Stage 1 has, it's a high stress course.
+While it doesn't have the elimination percentage that Stage 1 has, it's a high-stress course.

-There's only a few obstacles, but contestants have much less time to complete all of them.
+There are only a few obstacles, but contestants have much less time to complete all of them.
 Every time I watch Stage 2, I get the impression that they have several extremely tiring challenges with a few simpler easier ones sprinkled in among the rest.
 Don't get me wrong though, I'd totally fail this stage like the 1st.

 Salmon Climb

-This is perhaps the most daunting of the challenges that occurs in Stage 2.
+This is perhaps the most daunting of the challenges that occur in Stage 2.
 It's one that didn't make an appearance until well into the series lifespan, but it nonetheless is an incredibly difficult and involved challenge that is surely there to halt the momentum of the contestants and tire them immediately.

 Placed as typically the second or third challenge of Stage 2, the Salmon Climb requires players to lift themselves up using a bar.
 The process, in other words, is that they have to do pull-ups so hard, they actually use their upward momentum to lift their entire body and the bar up about 8 inches up.
 They must do this to lock the bar in a notch and slowly make their way "upstream."
 If that description doesn't make sense, just look at the image and see for yourself.
 There are usually about 6 or so notches in the climb, but I doubt I could even accomplish one.